-The G-Defy from Gravity Defyer meets the guidelines of the American Medical Athletic Association.
+As one of the best shoes for bad knees, the G-Defy from Gravity Defyer meets the guidelines of the American Medical Athletic Association.

 Skechers Squad SR

-Great for: bad knees, bad hips, bad ankles, Plantar Fasciitis, heel spurs, arthritis, bunions, flat feet, high arches, wide feet
+Best for: bad knees, bad hips, bad ankles, Plantar Fasciitis, heel spurs, arthritis, bunions, flat feet, high arches, wide feet

 The Squad is a very comfortable cushy walking shoe that feels like walking on clouds, which is great for people with bad knees who come back home with sore feet and knees.